kodamasoft/kodama-next/_posts/kodamanews-april25.md

 - **August 15th**: Mastering completion.
 - **August 22nd**: Audio Crossfade completion.
 - **August 25th**: Video Crossfade completion.
-- **June 1st**: Announcement & Final release of the album
+- **September 1st**: Announcement & Final release of the album

 ### Vanilla Parfait \-a Vanillaware tribute album-

 Unfortunately, due to the deluge of releases for this year, and the lack of progression and submission for this specific project, this is the first time we have to axe a deadline altogether due to lack of interest.
-Therefore, Vanilla Parfait will release or have a proper deadline only when we will reach a good enough amount of content (such as at least 7, or around 40 minutes of runtime).
+Therefore, Vanilla Parfait will release or have a proper deadline only when we will reach a good enough amount of content (such as at least 7 tracks, or around 40 minutes of runtime).
 We hope that this album can at least release sometime next year, but we figure that for a niche project of this scale, it’s better for us to take our time than rush it or have it release with too small of a momentum.
 We apologize for any artist or listener who was looking for this album’s release this year, but we hope it just means even more polish for this important project.

 ### Schedule